Call For Free Consultation: (307) 634-4000

 The statute of limitations are laws that dictate the timeframe in which a plaintiff can file a claim.
 States govern these laws to maintain specific standards for filing and to protect defendants from wrongful claims.
 Premises liability cases can potentially fall under different statutes depending on several factors, but many of these accidents fall under the category of personal injury or wrongful death.

-In the state of Wyoming, an injured person has four years to file a personal injury claim against the defendant.
-If the lawsuit involves a wrongful death claim, the plaintiff only has two years to file.
+In the State of Wyoming, an injured person has four years to file a personal injury claim against the defendant.
+If the lawsuit involves a wrongful death claim or a government, the plaintiff only has two years to file.
 Wyoming upholds a strict statute of limitations and cases that do not file within their deadline will be thrown out.

 What Damages Can Be Recovered in a Premises Liability Lawsuit?